oliverselinger/failsafe-executor/README.md

 ## Shutdown of the executor

-It is important to shutdown the FailsafeExecutor properly by calling the shutdown method.
+It is important to shutdown the FailsafeExecutor properly by calling the `stop` method.
 E.g. create a shutdownHook

 ```java
 Runtime.getRuntime().addShutdownHook(new Thread() {